Mandy Cohen became nationally recognizable during a period when public health had acquired two opposite problems at once.

 The June 16, 2023 CDC statement announcing her appointment as the agency's 20th director framed Cohen as a respected public-health leader with experience running a large government agency and guiding North Carolina through COVID.
 That description gets at why she fit the moment.

-By then the central question was no longer only emergency response.
+By then the central question had moved beyond emergency response.
 It was whether a damaged institution could rebuild trust while still sounding authoritative enough to act.

 Cohen's record made her a plausible answer.
 She was not a laboratory celebrity or a television doctor.
 She was a senior health official whose reputation rested on managing large systems, communicating clearly, and keeping decisions tied to visible evidence.